Run Ray on SUNK

 Learn how to use Ray on SUNK

-Using Ray on SUNK provides Ray's Python native parallelism with SUNK's enterprise-level scheduler.
-By using Ray on SUNK, you let SUNK manage when and where jobs run, while Ray manages how distributed tasks are executed.
+Using Ray on Slurm-on-Kubernetes (SUNK) provides Ray's Python native parallelism with Slurm's enterprise-level scheduler.
+By using Ray on SUNK, you let Slurm manage when and where jobs run, while Ray manages how distributed tasks are executed.

 This document covers integrating Ray's distributed computing framework with SUNK's Slurm-based job scheduler and covers container preparation, cluster management, and interactive debugging.